gilch/hissp/docs/lissp_whirlwind_tour.rst

    Python and evaluate it.
 Try variations that occur to you.

    Familiarity with another Lisp dialect is not assumed, but helpful.
-If you get confused or stuck, the Hissp tutorial is easier.
+If you get confused or stuck, the Hissp primer is easier.
    "

    ;;;; 2 Installation